darrenswhite/plagiarism-detection-plugin/worklog.md

 - This sprint was completed halfway through the week.
 I will need to re-evaluate my velocity for the next sprint.
 For now I will add new stories to this sprint
+- Added Flask to the server for web pages.
+I'm using flask-login and ldap3 for user authentication.
+I used a bootstrap template for the login page